-My career started in 1982 when I completed my nurse ...Read more
+Julie started her career in 1982 when she completed her ...Read more

-My career started in 1982 when I completed my nurse training at the Hammersmith Hospital, London.
-I specialised in Accident and Emergency medicine and worked my way up the career ladder culminating into the position of Manager of the A/E Dept. North Hampshire Hospital.
+Julie started her career in 1982 when she completed her nurse training at the Hammersmith Hospital, London.
+Julie specialised in Accident and Emergency medicine and worked her way up the career ladder culminating into the position of Manager of the A/E Dept. North Hampshire Hospital.

-In 2000 I made the decision to leave the NHS and applied for the post of Aeromedical Centre Manager at the Civil Aviation Authority (CAA).
+In 2000 Julie made the decision to leave the NHS and applied for the post of Aeromedical Centre Manager at the Civil Aviation Authority (CAA).

-I have always had a healthy passion for the outdoors and horticulture so when the opportunity arose to join Green Corridor (GC) I felt that it was the perfect time to change direction and take on a new challenge whilst still utilising the management experience and skills that I had developed over the last 21 years.
+Julie has always had a healthy passion for the outdoors and horticulture so when the opportunity arose to join Green Corridor she felt that it was the perfect time to change direction and take on a new challenge whilst still utilising the management experience and skills that she had developed over the last 21 years.